Today, we will be looking at the best facial epilators.

 Cleaning this will not be a problem thanks to the cleaning brush that comes in the package.
 But always remember to rinse the epilating head for hygienic purposes.

-One potential issue with the low number of tweezers is the number of times you need to go over an area to remove hair.
+One potential issue with the low tweezer count is the number of times you need to go over an area to remove hair.
 This will only be an issue if you have more coarse facial hair.
 For women with thin and light facial hair, this will do the job.

 Bottom line: This is the cheapest option of the bunch at less than $15.
 It doesn’t have the fancy tools like the Braun, but it will do the job.
 Fewer tweezers mean less pain when epilating.

 Why use an epilator and what to expect?

 Perhaps the most significant selling point of an epilator is the longer lasting results.

 When you shave, only surface hair is cut off.
 And hair will grow back within a few days so you’ll have to do it more often.